walterdolce/python-package-license-generator/README.rst

 =================
 license-generator
 =================
-The ``license-generator`` is a simple CLI tool which allow you to create LICENSE files in a single command.
+The ``license-generator`` is a simple CLI tool which allows you to create LICENSE files in a single command.
 The tool ships with the most common types of licenses used in the software industry.
 The list of available licenses can be found in the ``license_generator/licenses/`` folder.